- Hip Pain

 If a hip problem is not corrected, long term pain management is required.
 Hip surgery, hip replacement surgery and hip resurfacing are often recommended to patients to help stop the pain.
 Hip surgery can be traumatic and is followed by months or recovery.

-Hip Stem cell therapy, Lipogems® adipose tissue transfer and Platelet Rich Plasma (PRP) treatment provide a non-surgical option for people with hip pain.
+Hip Stem cell therapy, Micro-Fragmented Adipose Tissue (MFAT), Bone Marrow Aspirate Concentrate (BMAC) and Platelet Rich Plasma (PRP) provide a non-surgical option for people with hip pain.
 The treatments are minimally invasive, can decrease inflammation, stop the progression of arthritic damage and repair joint cartilage.
 The recovery time is also much shorter than with surgery.

 PRP Therapy supports your body’s self-healing processes by using your own cells.
 Blood is mostly liquid (called plasma) but also contains solid component including red cells, white cells and platelets.
 The platelets are important for clotting blood but they also contain proteins called growth factors which are important in the healing of injuries.